ptcrealitylab/Vuforia-Spatial-Toolbox-Virtualizer/README.md

 ## Read First
 The Vuforia Spatial Toolbox and Vuforia Spatial Edge Server make up a shared research platform for exploring spatial computing as a community.
 This research platform is not an out of the box production-ready enterprise solution.
 Please read the [MPL 2.0 license](LICENSE) before use.

-Join the conversations in our [discourse forum](https://forum.spatialtoolbox.vuforia.com) if you have questions, ideas want to collaborate or just say hi.
+Join the conversations in our [discourse forum](https://forum.spatialtoolbox.vuforia.com) if you have questions, ideas, want to collaborate, or to just say hi.

-## Installation prerequisites
+## Prerequisites

+Note that you must own 1-6 Microsoft Azure Kinect cameras to use this software.

 Install [Git](https://git-scm.com/downloads) and/or [Github
 Desktop](https://desktop.github.com/).
 Install Unity 2017.4.10f1 from the
 [Unity download archive](https://unity3d.com/get-unity/download/archive).